 Unlike checks, money orders have a limit on the maximum value, usually- $1000.
-Those who want to make greater payment through money orders have to purchase multiple of them.
+Those who want to make greater payments through money orders have to purchase multiple of them.

 Traditionally, money orders come into use when the payor and the payee live apart in different places.
 International money orders are also common as you don’t have to cash them in the nation of origin.

 Bills of Exchange

-Traveler’s Checks are another form of negotiable instrument specific for the need of people going to some foreign country.
+Traveler’s Checks are another form of negotiable instrument specific to the need of people going to some foreign country.
 People use them as an alternative to foreign currency.
 Only financial institutions can issue this negotiable instrument.
-Traveler’s checks have a serial number and they are for the fixed and prepaid amount.
+Traveler’s checks have a serial number, and they are for the fixed and prepaid amounts.
 They necessitate two signatures for the transaction to happen: one at the time of purchasing the check and the other at the time of cashing it.
 The two signatures must match.

 They provide a great source of safety to people going on abroad for vacation or for business, as they do not have to carry a large amount of foreign currency with them.